-4.2 Every dog owner or person in control of the dog at the time commits an offence who:
+7.2 Every dog owner or person in possession of the dog at the time commits an offence who:

-- allows their dog to enter or be in a public place when it is infected with mange, distemper, or other infectious disease, or it is a bitch in season.
+- allows their dog to enter or be in a public place when it is infected with an infectious disease or is a bitch in season

-- does not immediately pick up and remove and/or dispose of their dog’s faeces when it defecates in any public place, or on land or premises other than that occupied by the dog’s owner.
+- does not immediately pick up and remove and/or dispose of their dog’s faeces when their dog defecates in any public place, or on land or premises other than that occupied by the dog’s owner

 - allows their dog (except a working dog that is working at the time) in a public place, unless it is controlled by a leash or unless allowed by resolution under clause 5.4.1.